elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions.md

 url: /learn/mathematics/questions/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions
 score: -1.0
 related_article1:
-    id: 165410
+    id: 165401
-    title: >-
-        How do you convert meters to centimeters?
+    title: What is the first step in the unit conversion process?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-meters-to-centimeters
+    url: /learn/mathematics/questions/what-is-the-first-step-in-the-unit-conversion-process
 related_article2:
-    id: 165408
+    id: 165412
-    title: >-
-        What is the practical application of drawing a number line in metric conversions?
+    title: How do you convert liters to milliliters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
+    url: /learn/mathematics/questions/how-do-you-convert-liters-to-milliliters
 related_article3:
-    id: 165397
+    id: 165399
-    title: >-
-        What is the significance of the prefix 'deca' in the metric system?
+    title: What is the relationship between the prefix 'centi' and the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-relationship-between-the-prefix-centi-and-the-central-unit-in-the-metric-system
 related_article4:
-    id: 165394
+    id: 165410
-    title: >-
-        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: How do you convert meters to centimeters?
     subject: Mathematics
+    url: /learn/mathematics/questions/how-do-you-convert-meters-to-centimeters
+related_article5:
+    id: 165396
+    title: How does the prefix 'hecto' compare to the central unit in the metric system?
+    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
 ---

 &nbsp;